jasonnnnli/barcode-reader-docs/programming/features/read-inverted-barcodes.md

 # Read Inverted Barcodes

-Generally, the barcode is dark on a light background.
-But in some situations, the barcodes are inverted - light barcodes on a dark background, as shown below.
+Typically, barcodes are dark on a light background.
+But in some cases, the barcodes are "inverted" -- light barcodes on a dark background, as shown in the image below.

 ![Inverted Barcode](assets/inverted-barcodes.png)

-Decoding inverted barcode is not enabled by default.
-To decode the inverted barcodes, you have to enable `GTM_INVERTED` in the `GrayscaleTransformationMode`.
+The feature to decode such inverted barcodes is not enabled by default.
+To enable it, add the value `GTM_INVERTED` to `GrayscaleTransformationMode` as shown in the code snippet below:

 <div class="sample-code-prefix template2"></div>
    >- JavaScript